-Those of you who come from non–South Asian backgrounds may be wondering what to expect at an Indian wedding.
-Even if you've attended a ceremony in the past, consider that with upward of 30 distinct cultures within the continent, no two Indian weddings will be exactly the same.
-"People think, 'Indian weddings are Indian weddings,' but that's not true," says Sonal Shah, a wedding planner for the South Asian community in the U.S. "It's important to know the type of Indian family—North Indian?
+If you're currently planning an Indian wedding, you likely already know that no two Indian weddings are the same.
+With more than 30 distinct cultures within the South Asian region, each celebration brings its own qualities and spirit, as dictated by a couple's family origin.
+"People think, 'Indian weddings are Indian weddings,' but that's not true," says Sonal J. Shah, a wedding planner for the South Asian community in the U.S. "It's important to know the type of Indian family—North Indian?
 South Indian?
 Punjabi?—and recognize it's still a matter of how cultural nuances are addressed individually."

 Meet the Expert

-Sonal Shah is an event planner with over 15 years of experience, and the founder of Sonal J. Shah Event Consultants.
+Sonal J. Shah is an event planner with over 15 years of experience, and the founder of Sonal J. Shah Event Consultants.
 She is also the author of The Complete Guide to Planning the Perfect South Asian Wedding.